 Following the breakdown of a relationship, dividing the assets, property, and debt the parties acquired during the relationship is an important step in the separation process.
 This can become a source of serious conflict.
 It is important to note that the rules for property division are different depending on whether the partners are married or in a common-law relationship.
 Separating couples should not navigate the complexities of property division on their own.
 Obtaining legal advice from an experienced and knowledgeable family lawyer is crucial, particularly if you have high-valued personal assets, or own a business.

-At Arbesman Hamilton LLP in Toronto, our divorce lawyers have guided clients through the process of property division for many years.
+At NULaw in Toronto, our divorce lawyers have guided clients through the process of property division for many years.
 Our goal is to understand your unique situation, and protect your financial future during what can be a challenging emotional time in your life.

 Under the Family Law Act, any property and assets acquired by either spouse during the marriage are to be shared equally (with some exceptions).
 This is known as “equalization”.
 The purpose of property division laws is to provide each partner with an equal share of the net value of any property jointly acquired from the date of marriage to the date of separation.
 The date of separation becomes very important to the equalization process.
 What appears to be a relatively straightforward process can be complicated by several factors.
 Some properties might be difficult to value, including complicated assets such as international property or a family business.
 Additionally, inheritances and gifts by a third party to one of the spouses are generally not included in an equalization determination.